 The Declaration of Trust dated June 18, 1997, was amended and restated effective October 14, 1997, in connection with the Unit Offering.
 Effective August 18, 1999, the Declaration of Trust was amended and restated in connection with the Devan Transaction.
 There were further minor amendments dated April 5, 2000, August 1, 2002, February 19, 2004, March 21, 2006, October 29, 2009 and the Declaration of Trust was amended and restated effective May 18, 2010.
+The Declaration of Trust was again amended and restated effective May 18, 2010.
 The Declaration of Trust was again amended and restated effective May 5, 2015, to effect minor amendments.
 Effective February 17, 2021 the Declaration of Trust was amended and restated to effect further minor amendments, and as amended on May 5, 2021, by a special resolution to effect an amendment and modification.
 The Declaration of Trust provides for matters relating generally to the creation and governance of the Trust and its units.
 The Declaration of Trust also provides for certain restrictions on investments (the "Investment Restrictions"), which may be made by the Trust and for policies relating to the Trust's operations and affairs (the "Operating Policies").
 A general synopsis of the provisions of the amended and restated Declaration of Trust is set out in Appendix "C" attached.